CA Foundation Exam Pattern, Paper structure – Nov 2020 exam

-	Essential features of company, corporate veil theory, Classes of companies, types of share capital, Incorporation of company, Memorandum of Association, Articles of Association, Doctrine of Indoor Management
+Essential features of a company, corporate veil theory, Classes of companies, types of share capital, Incorporation of the company, Memorandum of Association, Articles of Association, Doctrine of Indoor Management

 Note: If new legislations are enacted in place of the existing legislations, the syllabus would include the corresponding provisions of such new legislations with effect from dates notified by the Institute.